A century of decisions

 On September 28, the Lake Washington Cable Railway inaugurates Seattle's first cable car service, running from Pioneer Square to Leschi Park via Yesler Way and Jackson Street.
 The line featured a spectacular 500-foot wooden trestle, with cars traveling 200 feet above the ground.

-The cable car linked Elliott Bay steamers with Lake Washington ferries, creating the region's first intermodal transit connection.
+Why it matters — The cable car linked Elliott Bay steamers with Lake Washington ferries, creating the region's first intermodal transit connection.
 The Yesler cable car—Seattle's last cable line—made its final run on August 9, 1940.
 Other cable lines served Madison Street, James Street, and Queen Anne Hill.

 1884